vegertar/dnsrouter/README.md

 _dns._udp.
 0       IN      SRV     0 0 10053 local.
 ```

-Wants to known what happends when raises an exception?
+Wants to known what happens when raises an exception?
 Adds some lines like below.

 ```go
 	router.HandleFunc("local.
 SRV", func(w dnsrouter.ResponseWriter, req *dnsrouter.Request) {